neo4j/graphql/docs/rfcs/rfc-029-connect-in-update-mutations.md

                         type: "newType2",
                         startDate: "123"
                     },
-                    newConnectionIfExists: true, # The new argument
+                    allowDuplicates: true, # The new argument
                 },
                                 {
                     where: {